catalyst-cooperative/pudl/docs/pudl/id_mapping/id_mapping.md

   - If there is no match, note “No EIA ID”
   - If there *is* a match, then map the plants to each other and note that that the `f1_respondent` and `eia_operator` differ.
-- If there are more than one EIA plant the IDs associated with a single FERC plant name (this happens sometimes when EIA reports individual units as "plants"):
+- If there is more than one EIA plant, the IDs associated with a single FERC plant name (this happens sometimes when EIA reports individual units as "plants"):
   - Duplicate the FERC plant entry, and associate both (or all) of the EIA plant information with each instance of the FERC plant.